llvm/clangd-www/config.md

   Background: Skip     # Disable slow background indexing of these files.
 ```

-clangd indexes provide information about symbols that isn't available to
+clangd's indexes provide information about symbols that isn't available to
 clang's parser, such as incoming references.

-#### Background
+### Background

 Whether files are built in the background to produce a project index.
 This is checked for translation units only, not headers they include.